Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Introduction

 \section{Introduction}

-In recent years, Virtual Reality (VR) has emerged as a transformative technology, offering users immersive experiences across various virtual or virtual-real environments.
-This technological advancement has catalyzed the development of a myriad of VR apps, now numbering in tens of thousands~\cite{paper:vr-software-quality}.
+In recent years, Extended Reality (XR) has emerged as a transformative technology, offering users immersive experiences across various virtual or virtual-real environments.
+This technological advancement has catalyzed the development of a myriad of XR apps ~\cite{paper:vr-software-quality}.
 These apps, which span a diverse array of domains, including skill training~\cite{website:xr-application-VirtualSkill}, entertainment~\cite{website:xr-application-xrgames, website:xr-application-xrfilm}, medical procedures~\cite{paper:vr-ar-in-surgery}, and military training~\cite{paper:vr-military-training}, have attracted over 171 million users~\cite{website:vr-users-number}.
-This exponential growth underscores a critical need for robust software processes, including development, testing, and maintenance, particularly in high-reliability contexts such as healthcare and military training. \todoaftersub{VR number!}
+This exponential growth underscores a critical need for robust software processes, including development, testing, and maintenance, particularly in high-reliability contexts such as healthcare and military training. \todoaftersub{XR number!}